sayofthelor/lore-engine-legacy/README.md

 # Friday Night Funkin' Lore Engine
 Psych engine with some neat tweaks.

 NOTE: If you're running on Linux, please use the official Linux build instead of running the game through Wine.
-FNF has quite a few input and stuttering issues with Wine at the moment.
+FNF has quite a few input, stuttering, and minimization issues with Wine at the moment.

 use haxe 4.2.4 bozos
 ## Installation: